sidana21/bezsido/replit.md

 - **Admin Announcements System**: Dedicated page for sending announcements to all users, displayed with distinctive styling in user notifications.
 - **API Endpoints**: Dedicated endpoints for dashboard stats, activities, user management, and announcements.

+## File Upload System (Cloudinary Integration)

+### Overview
+The application uses Cloudinary for reliable cloud storage of images and videos.
+Files are uploaded to Cloudinary and only URLs are stored in NeonDB, preventing data loss on platforms like Render that use ephemeral storage.

+### Setup on Render
+Add these environment variables in Render dashboard:
+- `CLOUDINARY_CLOUD_NAME`: Your Cloudinary cloud name
+- `CLOUDINARY_API_KEY`: Your API key
+- `CLOUDINARY_API_SECRET`: Your API secret

+Get these values from [Cloudinary Dashboard](https://cloudinary.com/console) → Account Details

+### How It Works
+1. Files are uploaded to `/api/upload/media` endpoint
+2. Multer stores files in memory (memoryStorage)
+3. Files are uploaded to Cloudinary using the Node.js SDK
+4. Cloudinary URLs are returned and saved in database
+5. If Cloudinary is unavailable, fallback to local storage (temporary)

+### Implementation Details
+- **Location**: `server/cloudinary.ts` - Cloudinary configuration and upload functions
+- **Modified Files**:
+  - `server/routes.ts` - Upload endpoint updated to use Cloudinary
+  - `server/index.ts` - Cloudinary initialization on startup
+- **Package**: `cloudinary` npm package installed
+- **Storage**: Uses memoryStorage for temporary file handling before cloud upload

 ## External Dependencies

 ### Core Framework & Database